TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: 1PI action in curved space and correlators

-It is important to distinguish the {\it exact} one-particle-irreducible (1PI) quantum effective action $\cS[g]$ of (\ref{Sexact}) in the gravitational sector, defined by integrating out {\it all} non-gravitational matter/radiation fields at {\it all} scales, from the Wilsonian effective action in common use in high energy, nuclear and condensed matter physics, in which generally only heavy degrees of freedom above some mass scale are integrated out.
-The exact 1PI action $\cS[g]$ defined formally by (\ref{Sexact}) may be applied also to massless and Conformal Field Theories (CFTs), which is the subject of this paper.
+Let us remark that it is important to distinguish the 1PI full quantum effective action $\cS[g]$ in (\ref{Sexact}), defined in the gravitational sector by integrating out {\it all} non-gravitational matter/radiation fields at {\it all} scales, from the Wilsonian effective action in common use in high energy, nuclear and condensed matter physics applications.
+The Wilson effective action is defined by integrating out only heavy degrees of freedom above some mass scale $M$, and expressing the result in a {\it local} derivative expansion up to some finite order in $1/M$.
+Unlike this approximate Wilson effective action, the {\it exact} 1PI action $\cS[g]$, defined formally by (\ref{Sexact}), is generally quite non-local, as it contains the full effects of the quantum fluctuations of light or massless fields, and is thus applicable to Conformal Field Theories that are the subject of this paper.

-\section{Conservation Ward Identities}
+\section{Conservation ward identities}